 Centerpin Fishing For Ontario Salmon

-Salmon anglers fishing for Ontario salmon use centerpin reels and rods the same way they centerpin for steelhead.
+Salmon anglers fishing for Ontario salmon also use Centerpin reels and rods the same way they Centerpin for steelhead.
 Centerpin Fishing is also known as float fishing.

 Go to our Centerpin Fishing page for more information for a lot more detailed information on Centerpin fishing rivers in the great lakes region.

-For more information about the best baits, the best gear and the best set-up for salmon fishing with a centerpin click HERE
+For more information about the best baits, the best gear and the best set-up for salmon fishing with a Centerpin go to my Centerpin Fishing Page

 Spin Fishing For Ontario Salmon